vladigleba/vladigleba.github.io/posts/gospel/evil.md

 ## What was Satan’s original name?

-> How art thou fallen from heaven, O *Lucifer*, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
+> How art thou *fallen from heaven, O Lucifer*, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
 {% ct 'Isaiah 14:12' %}

+> And he said unto them, I beheld *Satan as lightning fall from heaven*.
+{% ct 'Luke 10:18' %}

 Lucifer means “light bearer”, and he was one of God’s angels.